lavague-ai/LaVague/docs/docs/examples/qa-automation.md

 !["qa_automation_demo"](../../assets/qa_automation_demo.gif)

-You can run this example directly with a [CLI script available here](https://github.com/lavague-ai/LaVague/blob/main/examples/qa-automation/)
+You can run this example directly with a [CLI script available here](https://github.com/lavague-ai/LaVague/blob/main/examples/qa-automation/).
+We provide a sample `.feature` file containing a single use case.
+You can try it on this demo url: https://www.saucedemo.com/

 This documentation will dive deeper in the code of our example script to give you a better understanding of how LaVague can automate testing.